 For those of you who do not have a graphic design portfolio site, or are in need of a redesign, you may want to design your own site from scratch and have complete control over the look and feel of the site.
 This is a fantastic choice for your next graphic design project!
 Be sure to look around for great examples and note what you like about them.
 What makes the layout unique and modern?
 Is it easy to find what you are looking for?
 Do you like the colors used?

 Don’t feel like you have to design a site from scratch.
 If web design doesn’t interest you, or would like to get a portfolio up fast, another option would be to use a portfolio site with template options where it is easy to add portfolio images and text.

 Free, or Very Reasonably Priced, Portfolio Sites to Feature Your Work

-There are more options out there that might be a better fit or you might prefer their templates to the ones mentioned above.
+There are more options out there that might be a better fit or that you might prefer their templates more so than the ones mentioned above.
 When I came across the sites on this list, my opinion was that they had a simple and up-to-date look.
 They are the perfect solution for a modern online portfolio that will be showcase ready in no time!

 Create a Great Portfolio